dicustefania/morpheus/README.md

 1. **CAGsDB**:
    - The final database will contain 3 singing voice classes: Clean and Growled_A (_authentic_) + Growled_M (_morphed_).
-   - For each of the first two classes, 2 singers (the same) must be used.
+   - For each of the first two classes, 2 singers (the same for both classes) must be used.
    - For each singer, 50 sustained vocalizations ("_Aaahs_ and _Ooohs_") must be recorded (the same for both singers).
    - All files must be single-channel (_mono_) recorded at 16 kHz sampling rate, using PCM format (_.wav_), and be around 2 seconds long.
 For example, [Audacity](https://www.audacityteam.org/download) can be used as the recording software.
    - Each audio file should be saved using the following naming convention: **CCSVV.wav**, where **CC** is the class identifier ('CC' or 'GA'), **SS** is the singer ID number ('1' or '2') and **VV** is the vocalization ID number ('01' ...
 '50'); e.g: _CC123.wav_ -- Clean singing by the 1st singer, 23rd vocalization.